Skip to content

 Q: I can't get the chat in my IDE to call the MCP.
 What should I do?

 A: Please check that your IDE has been configured in your MCP server registrations and that your chat is in Agent Mode.
 (In general, MCP servers are only used by 'Agent Modes' and not in code-completion/Ask/Edit modes.)
-Also, remember to add the AI Rules in your AI instruction files (Getting Started: Step 2).
+Also, remember to add the AI Rules into your AI instruction files, as mentioned in the Getting Started section.

 Don't know us?
 Don't worry - you can find more information about us, by visiting our main page www.relewise.com